is a way of life,

 Fourth, being ill is a wonderful time to get to know yourself.
 Investigate your possibilites and limitations.
 Try journaling, talking to a friend, read uplifting books, listen to audio, watch fun movies and documentaries or start a blog.

 Parts of my story

-I have had pain and discomfort in my body for over 20 years.
-It started with very serious Mononucleosis with severe aftereffects.
-In 2003 I had a very serious head injury, most likely my central nervous system collapsed.
-Gradually it has been rebuilt by a Chiropractor that also knows Anatomy Trains and craniosacral therapy.
+I have had pain after an accident for over 15 years.
+Most likely my central nervous system collapsed.
+Gradually it has been rebuilt by Chiropractor Lothe that also knows Anatomy Trains and craniosacral therapy.